standardsemiconductor/lion/README.md

 1. Add `lion` to build depends section of Cabal file
 2. import module in source files `import Lion.Core`

-When connecting the `core` to memory and peripherals, ensure the read latency is 1 cycle.
+When connecting the `core` to memory and peripherals, ensure single cycle latency.

 ## Lion formal verification
 See the [lion-formal](https://github.com/standardsemiconductor/lion/tree/main/lion-formal) directory.